kennedysgarage/kennedysgarage/_posts/2014-03-24-welcome-to-nyc-tech.md

 <p>Welcome to NYC,</p>
 <p>When I first moved here it was lonely and I felt ever so small.
 That was until I met the amazing tech community of NYC.
 I was a complete nobody that had nothing to offer and they welcomed me into their lives.
 From that point on I made sure whenever someone was new to town to help them out as much as I could.</p>
-<p>The following list is complied by a bunch of welcome emails that I sent out.
+<p>The following list is compiled by a bunch of welcome emails that I sent out.
 I am sure I am missing a lot, but I will update it as time goes on.</p>

 <h2>Events</h2>
 <p>There are some amazing tech events in NYC.
 When I first moved here I would go to at least 2 a night.
 It was a great way to meet the amazing community and get some free pizza.</p>